top of page

 Brody turned dramatically toward Piper.

 “Ms. Piper,” he said, scolding tone and all, “since everyone else is sealing the deal—why don’t we?”
 He dropped to one knee.
-Held out a ring.
+Holding out his hand.
 Smirked like he was doing her a favor.

 But it wasn’t the proposal that made Piper break.